splaisan/GenomicConsensus/doc/FAQ.rst

 borderline (low confidence) consensus calls even away from repetitive regions.

-We recommend the (mapping+Quiver) iteration for customers polishing repetitive genomes, and it could also prove useful for resequencing applications.
+We recommend the (mapping+quiver) iteration for customers polishing repetitive genomes, and it could also prove useful for resequencing applications.
 However we caution that this is very much an *exploratory* procedure and we make no guarantees about its